 Each of the participating jurisdictions function under the regulatory umbrella of Chambers County.
 Chambers County employs a floodplain administrator who acts to oversee communities throughout the county.
-All jurisdictions in the plan, except the Navigation District, currently participate in the NFIP.

 The county adopted a Floodplain Management Ordinance adopted on March 10, 2015.
 To remain NFIP compliant, the CFM's office conducts jurisdiction wide permitting of new development, permit review, engineering review, flood code enforcement, document development and flood zones using GIS, educate the public, and provide public assistance.
 To improve flood mitigation efforts and enhance their NFIP program, the participating jurisdictions will adopt and enforce stronger floodplain management regulations for new construction in Special Flood Hazard Areas (SFHAs).